Introduction to Clinical Psychology

 The purpose of this course is to have students conduct research in the area of clinically relevant social perception, much as research is conducted by clinical and social scientists in the field.
 Students will read relevant primary literature, develop research questions, design and prepare experiments, collect and analyze data, and discuss and present their findings in both written and verbal forms.
 Research projects will be a largely collaborative endeavor, with small groups formed to design and conduct experiments.

-This year-long practicum on behavioral management of anxiety and depression is conducted with Dr. James Marchman, the Director of the Seashore Clini.
+This year-long practicum on behavioral management of anxiety and depression is conducted with the Director of the Seashore Clinic.
 Clinical psychology students in our doctoral training program complete this practicum during their third year in our doctoral training program.
 In a weekly didactic session, we discuss research and clinical literature bearing on the conceptualization and treatment of anxiety and depression, as well as apply this literature to students’ current clinical cases.
 Weekly individual supervision meetings also are held.

 1. Review of Multiple Regression & Introduction to R